Neural-PDE: A RNN based neural network for solving time dependent PDEs: Proposed Method

-In order to feed data into our sequence model framework, we map the PDE data into a $K \times N$ matrix, where $K \in \mathbb{Z}^+$ is the dimension of the grid points and $N \in \mathbb{Z}^+$ is the length of the time series data in each grid point.
-For example, a 2D heat equation at some time $t$ will be reshaped into a 1D vector.
-(See Figure \ref{fig:2d_1d})
+In order to feed the data into our sequence model framework, we map the PDE solution data onto a $K \times N$ matrix, where $K \in \mathbb{Z}^+$ is the dimension of the grid points and $N \in \mathbb{Z}^+$ is the length of the time series data on each grid point.
+There is no regularization for the input order of the grid points data in the matrix because of the bi-directional structure of the Neural-PDE.
+For example, a $2D$ heat equation at some time $t$ is reshaped into a $1D$ vector (See Fig.~ \ref{fig:2d_1d}).
+Then the matrix is formed accordingly.

-For a $n$ dimensional time dependent partial differential equation with $K$ mesh grid points, the input and output data for $t \in (0,T)$ will be of the form:
+For a $n$-dimensional time-dependent partial differential equation with $K$ collocation points, the input and output data for $t \in (0,T)$ will be of the form: